Amarjyotkaur/Action-detection-in-videos-CV-project/README.md

 2. models - contains the architecture of models used in our project, which are finetuned-resnet.py and temporal_cnn.py

-3. pre-processing - contains the preprocessing files required to prepare our data for training and testing

-4. src - contains miscellaneous functions which used throughout our project
+3. src - contains miscellaneous functions which used throughout our project

+4. preprocess_data.ipynb - Preprocess data in dataset folder for training the models (Dataset is already updated)

+5. train_models.ipynb - Trains the Fine-tuned ResNet model and the simple CNN model.

 ## Model Architecture